-We may collect, store, and use the following categories of personal information about you: Personal contact details such as name, title, addresses, telephone numbers, and personal email addresses, date of birth, gender, marital status and dependents, family information, bank account details, employment, pension and tax information and any other personal information provided to us by our clients directly.
+We may collect, store, and use the following categories of personal information about you: Personal contact details such as name, title, addresses, telephone numbers, and personal email addresses, date of birth, gender, marital status and dependents, family information, bank account details, employment, pension and tax information, information from identification documents and any other personal information provided to us by our clients directly.
 This is not an exhaustive list.

 When advising clients, we will always obtain the following information:

 Name, title, address and telephone number, electronic contact details (such as email address and mobile phone number) and information relating to the matter in which our advice or administrative support services are sought.

 The need for us to obtain additional personal data will be determined by the reason we have been instructed in relation to a particular matter.

 4. HOW PERSONAL INFORMATION IS COLLECTED

 We typically collect personal information about our clients directly from them when taking instructions.
 We also collect information from and about third parties in connection with those instructions.
 We collect personal information during the course of acting for our clients and managing our business generally.